Usman Abd'Allah

 Usman Abd'Allah (born 16 June 1974) is a Nigerian-French football coach.
+Abd'Allah is the head coach of Enyimba International Football Club.

 Early life

-Ex-Nigeria International Usman Abd'Allah is the head coach of Enyimba International Football Club.
-He was born and bred in Kano State in northern Nigeria.
-He completed his education there.
+He was born in Kano State in northern Nigeria.
 He began at Tarauni Primary School and went on to Government Secondary School, Kazaure, before studying chemical engineering at Kaduna State Polytechnic where he graduated in 1989.

 Career

 Player

 His playing career spanned the continents of Africa, Asia and Europe.
 In Africa he turned out for various Nigerian Clubs, including Sanka Vipers of Kano; UNTL of Kaduna, Rocks of Kaduna, Stationery Stores of Lagos and Mogas 90 of Benin Republic.
 He played in the Kano State academic and festival teams in the 1980s and the national Under-20 and Under-23 teams along with his older brother – Hassan Abd'Allah.

 In 1991, he moved to Al Arabic FC and Bayer Leverkusen.
-He moved to Singapore where he played for Jurong FC, Khalsa Fc and Gombak United FC, while his odyssey in Asia also involved periods with top side Sheikh Russel in Bangladesh and Kalantan FC in Malaysia.
+He moved to Singapore where he played for Jurong FC, Khalsa FC and Gombak United FC, while his odyssey in Asia also involved periods with top side Sheikh Russel in Bangladesh and Kalantan FC in Malaysia.

 At the twilight of his playing career, he returned to France and starred for Bollene FC and also FC Sete.
 Abd'Allah stopped playing in 2006 while with a second division side in France.